Float Fishing In New York: Trout, Steelhead, Salmon Tips

 The best hooks will penetrate better and will hold on better.

-I and other guides use only 5 or 6 types of hooks, but to keep it simple, my top two recommendations for float fishing hooks are the Raven Specimen Hook and the very popular Gamakatsu Octopus Hook.
+I and other guides use only three or four types of hooks, but to keep it simple, my top two recommendations for float fishing hooks are the Raven Specimen Hook and the very popular Gamakatsu Octopus Hook.

 The choice of your hook size will depend on the different water conditions, the size of the fish, and different baits.

-As a rule of thumb, bigger hooks will be suited for bigger baits and smaller hooks for smaller baits and smaller fish as well.
+As a rule of thumb, bigger hooks will be suited for bigger baits and smaller hooks for smaller baits and smaller fish.

-Generally, a size 8 or 10 will work for most New York rivers and for both trout and steelhead.
-I probably use size 10 more than any other size.
+Generally, a size 8 to 10 will work for most New York rivers for trout, steelhead, and salmon.
+I probably use size ten more than any other size.

 However, all these are subject to personal preference.
 I discuss more on float fishing hooks on my page: 5 Best Hooks For Float Fishing: What The Guides Use.